mpeterv/argparse/README.md

 install	true
 ```

-A typo will result in appropriate error message:
+A typo will result in an appropriate error message:

 ```bash
 $ lua script.lua instal